Domestic USA Free Shipping on Retail Orders over $120

 Cultivators may have different objectives when it comes to Delta-9-THC levels in their crops.
 Some may focus on cultivating strains with higher levels of Delta-9-THC for recreational use, seeking to produce more potent and psychoactive effects.
 Others may prioritize strains with lower levels of Delta-9-THC and higher levels of other cannabinoids, such as cannabidiol (CBD), for medicinal or therapeutic purposes.

-To influence Delta-9-THC content, cultivators can choose specific cannabis strains that are known to have higher or lower THC levels.
+Cultivators can influence Delta-9-THC content by choosing specific cannabis strains known for higher or lower THC levels.
 They can also employ various cultivation techniques, such as adjusting lighting, nutrient levels, temperature, and watering schedules, to influence the development of cannabinoids in the plant.

-As far as therapeutic benefit goes, Delta-9 has been used as an antiemetic, anti microbial, and antifungal.
-It has also been used in boosting appetite in AIDS patients, and for treating AIDS related anorexia and nausea, as well as vomiting associated with chemotherapy.
+As far as therapeutic benefits go, people have used Delta-9 as an antiemetic, antimicrobial, and antifungal.
+People have also used it to boost appetite in AIDS patients and to treat AIDS-related anorexia, nausea, and vomiting associated with chemotherapy.

 A common question is, “What is the difference between Delta-8 and Delta-9”?
-In terms of its effects, Delta-8-THC is reported to have a milder psychoactive effect than Delta-9-THC, often described as producing a smoother and more subtle high.
+In terms of effects, people report that Delta-8-THC has a milder psychoactive effect than Delta-9-THC, often describing it as producing a smoother and more subtle high.
 Users may experience less anxiety and paranoia commonly associated with higher doses of Delta-9-THC, making it potentially more tolerable for some individuals.

 CBN

 What is CBN?
 CBN, or cannabinol, is a cannabinoid that can be found in cannabis plants.
-It is derived from the oxidation and degradation of the more prominent cannabinoid, tetrahydrocannabinol (THC).
+Researchers derive CBN from the oxidation and degradation of the more prominent cannabinoid, tetrahydrocannabinol (THC).
 When THC is exposed to air or heat over time, it breaks down and converts into CBN.

 CBN is typically present in trace amounts in fresh cannabis plants, but its concentration can increase as the plant ages, dries, or undergoes improper storage.
-Unlike THC, CBN is not known for its psychoactive effects.
-It is often regarded as having minimal intoxicating properties.
+Unlike THC, CBN does not produce psychoactive effects.
+People often regard it as having minimal intoxicating properties.

 While CBN is not typically a desired compound for recreational users seeking the psychoactive effects of THC, it is of interest in other contexts.
 Some people believe that CBN has sedative properties and may promote sleep or relaxation.
-However, scientific research is still evolving in this area, and more studies are needed to confirm these effects but many people are trying out CBN for sleep.
+However, scientific research is still evolving in this area, and researchers need to conduct more studies to confirm these effects.
+Still, many individuals are trying CBN for sleep.
 It has up to 10% of the potency of THC and hasn’t been used medically to date.

 In the context of cannabis cultivation, CBN content is generally not a primary concern for growers.
 However, when cultivating cannabis for specific purposes such as producing sleep-inducing products, some growers may intentionally allow their plants to mature for longer periods to increase the conversion of THC to CBN.